 The data will be analyzed using the Structural Equation Modeling (SEM) method with the help of the Warp-PLS statistical software.
-The SEM model will be used to test the relationship between the variables spirituality, integrity, organizational pressure, lecturer supervision, and fraud behavior.
-Lecturer supervision will be tested as a mediator in the relationship between independent and dependent variables.
-SEM analysis will include (1) Confirmatory model testing to measure the extent to which the model fits the collected data (Akinyode, 2016).
-Testing the hypothesis regarding the relationship between the variables spirituality, integrity, organizational pressure, and lecturer supervision with fraud behavior.
+The SEM model will be used to test the relationship between the variables spirituality, in 4 grity, organizational pressure, lecturer supervision, and fraud behavior.
+Lecturer supervision will be tested as a mediator in the relationship between 2 dependent and dependent variables.
+SEM analysis will include: (1) Confirmatory model testing to measure the extent to which the model fits the collected data (Akinyode, 2016).
+Testing the hypothesis regarding the relationship between the variables spirituality, integrity, organizational pressure, and lecturer 21 pervision with fraud behavior.
 (2) Path analysis to assess the extent to which lecturer supervision mediates the relationship between independent and dependent variables (Kusmawan et al., 2021).